 - You can tier the high-value customers, for free valet parking at your stores for instance.

-Here we will look at several examples of store owners using Gameball’s tiered loyalty program and how each tier works.
+Here we will look at several examples of store owners using Gameball’s tiered loyalty programs and how each tier works.

 VII MART has three tiers, the Member, Platinum, Diamond.